andrija-djurovic/PDtoolkit/README.md

     ## [1] 0.7983738

-In practise multivariate analysis is highly iterative process, so usually analysts ended up with a few candidate models.
-After that based on diffent statistical validation of these models and business input one is selected as the final.
+In practise multivariate analysis is highly iterative process, so usually analysts end up with a few candidate models.
+After that based on different statistical and business validations of these models, one is selected as the final.
 For the further process we will assume that the model from the previous step is the final and proceed with its validation.
 For that purpose we will apply k-fold cross-validation and validation based on bootstrapping.
 Both methods are implemented in `PDtoolkit` package, concretely in functions `kfold.vld` and